Daksh/Guides/Interview/interview.md

 ##What are you future plans for/with Music Blocks? and what should the users expect with it, as in, what all new things (major) are in your view going to come in the software?

-I assume that you are reffering to features.
+I assume that you are referring to features.
 What new features should one expect?
 We plan to complete all the fundamental transformation tools such as "play notes backwards" and "rhythmic tie", for example.
 We plan to make some major improvements in the UI, which will probably mean that we have separate workstations for different workflow (e.g. working with blocks vs. working with Matrix).
 Lastly, we plan to have some useful widgets to help users new to music bridge the gap between the more abstract concepts and their sound (e.g. tempo, pitch, and rhythm widgets).

 As for future plans for the software in the classroom, we are currently designing an entire curriculum based on how one can teach fundamental musical concepts using Music blocks software as an education tool.
 I would also like to see a curriculum that helps students understand Music Blocks /as a programming language/--something that helps them understand that they are creating code to communicate with a computer.